 Hot off the Press!
-New and Retooled Apps for 2017!
+New and Retooled Apps!

 We get excited around here by innovative and creative technologies that help children with disabilities develop, become more independent and succeed in life.
-Keeping up with the thousands of apps that come to market every day is no small feat (and we do not claim to do it), but to start off 2017 we have compiled some new apps that have certainly caught our attention.
-We hope that you find an app or two that become your new favorite as you begin the year!
+Keeping up with the thousands of apps that come to market every day is no small feat (and we do not claim to do it), but to start off, we have compiled some new apps that have certainly caught our attention.
+We hope that you find an app or two that become your new favorite!

 By Carolyn Hampton

 Designed by a 16 year old girl who was a victim of severe bullying, Sit With Us is a social networking app designed to promote kindness and inclusion in schools.
 Kids can use the app’s features to coordinate lunches with their friends.
 They can also volunteer to be Ambassadors for their schools and post open lunch events on campus where everyone will be included.
 No one needs to eat alone!
 Learn more about Sit With Us.

 Circles App: Social Boundaries & Relationships is an outstanding tool for teaching social boundaries to individuals with developmental delays.
 Circles uses a visual format of color-coded, concentric “spheres of intimacy” that represent the degrees of physical closeness a person might experience.